SvenLieber/website/content/en/post/cordi-2025/index.md

 ![Barriers for FAIR Research Data Management from which two relate to AI](cordi-2025/2025-08-27_cordi_ai-session.jpg)

+For me it’s also not only about how AI can help RDM, but also how RDM can help AI.
+I forgot who said it, but someone at CoRDI remarked that _Ontologies and the Semantic Web are the ground truth to make AI creative_.
+I find this a very spot-on statement, because machine learning without annotated data is just pattern-finding.
+To move beyond that, we need humans and semantics: structured knowledge that gives AI something meaningful to work with.

-Other AI-related talks and posters at the conference focussed on different aspects to annotate machine learning models.
+Other AI-related talks and posters at the conference focused on different aspects to annotate machine learning models.
-To this regard I have learned about things like FAIR4ML, a vocabulary to describe Machine/Deep Learning models ([10.5281/zenodo.16735334](https://doi.org/10.5281/zenodo.16735334)), presented by [Leyla Jael Castro](https://orcid.org/0000-0003-3986-0510), or MLentory, a registry for Machine/Deep Learning models making use of FAIR Digital Objects [10.5281/zenodo.16735316](https://doi.org/10.5281/zenodo.16735316)
+To this regard I have learned about things like FAIR4ML, a vocabulary to describe Machine/Deep Learning models ([10.5281/zenodo.16735334](https://doi.org/10.5281/zenodo.16735334)), presented by [Leyla Jael Castro](https://orcid.org/0000-0003-3986-0510), or MLentory, a registry for Machine/Deep Learning models making use of FAIR Digital Objects ([10.5281/zenodo.16735316](https://doi.org/10.5281/zenodo.16735316)).

-I forgot who said it,
-but someone at CoRDI said that Ontologies and the Semantic Web are the ground truth to make AI creative.

-One presentation also mentioned an AI product, that can generate a conversational podcast ouf of a research paper So you hear artificial voices having a chat about the topic.
+One presentation also mentioned an AI product, that can generate a conversational podcast out of a research paper.
+So you hear artificial voices having a chat about the topic.
-The presentor said that after listening to the podcast, one interesting thing was that the AI podcast contained examples that were not in the paper, but which the author deemed interesting examples as well.
+The presenter said that after listening to the podcast, one interesting thing was that the AI podcast contained examples that were not in the paper, but which the author deemed interesting examples as well.